Daniel CoxProfessor, Director of the Neuroscience Institute, Director of the Center for Neuromics Biology, Neuroscience

-As a Systems Neuroscientist, Dr. Cox’s research interests revolve around developmental neurogenetics, neurogenomics, molecular neuroanatomy, computational neuroscience, and behavioral neurobiology.
+Cox Lab research interests revolve around developmental neurogenetics, neurogenomics, molecular neuroanatomy, computational neuroscience, and behavioral neurobiology.
 We are particularly interested in elucidating the cellular and molecular mechanisms underlying the specification and modulation of neural connectivity with an emphasis on the control of dendrite development and the functional relationships between dendrite morphogenesis and behavior.
-Current behavioral interests center on molecular and neural circuit bases of multimodal sensory processing and integration.
-His research program is funded by the National Institutes of Health (NINDS/NIMH).
-Recent graduates from his laboratory have secured highly competitive postdoctoral positions at the NIH, Harvard Medical School, and the Whitehead Institute, MIT.
+Current behavioral interests center on molecular and neural circuit bases of thermosensory nociception and multimodal sensory processing and integration.
+Research in the Cox Lab is funded by the National Institutes of Health.
+Recent graduates from the laboratory have secured faculty positions as well as highly competitive postdoctoral positions at the NIH, Harvard Medical School, Whitehead Institute (MIT) and ICFO (Barcelona).